microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 Ensure that you already have your Jumpbox with VMs onboarded via Azure Arc.

 #### Onboarding the VMs
-Note that all Azure VMs and Arc Server VMs are automatically enrolled in this Azure Update Management service.
+Note that all Azure VMs and Arc Server VMs are already visible in this Azure Update Management service.
-Desktop VMs are not supported (use Intune)
+Desktop VMs are visible but not supported for updates (use Intune)

 View the support matrix here:
 https://learn.microsoft.com/en-us/azure/update-center/support-matrix